-Ever since I can remember, I have played chess.
-It soon became my passion and my way of life.
-I deeply believe that knowledge needs to be shared, which is why I am willing to share my experience and training methods with children.
-Apart from purely technical skills, chess has taught me hard work and sacrifice on the way to achieve a goal.
-It has also made me who I am – it made me understand that my every movement has both good and bad consequences.
-I am presently a candidate for national master and a certified instructor of the Polish Chess Association.
+I play chess since I can remember.
+It quickly became my passion and sort of a way of life.
+I deeply believe that knowledge should be shared and that is why I gladly share my experiences and training methods with children.
+Apart from purely technical skills, chess taught me hard work and dedication, helped me build character and understand that every move has good and bad consequences.
+I currently have the title of the national champion candidate and I am a certified instructor of the Polish Chess Federation.

 I am a graduate of psychological and pedagogical studies, in addition to which I have completed many courses and trainings.
 I am passionate about early childhood development.
 I have experience working in cultural organisations which I implement in my current position: I try to provide children with knowledge about art by organising workshop classes.
 I always strive to create good learning conditions for my students by organising games and activities.
 I also care about the development of their interests and talents, I try to teach them how to be independent, shape good social attitudes in them and encourage their participation in culture.
 Another thing I do professionally is working with students with physical and intellectual disabilities.
 During therapy I treat everyone individually: with attention, understanding and interest, remembering that the most important thing is the good of the child.
 I am a very open and positive person and I like people.
 I develop my competencies during various trainings and courses all the time.
 Privately, I love traveling, cooking, photography, meeting people and living healthy.
 I am fluent in 4 languages, including sign language.